Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/publish-your-own-npm-package.md

 ## Conclussion

 And that's it.
-We now have our own package on the NPM registry!
+We now have our package on the NPM registry!

 Keep an eye out for issues logged by people using your package and keep your package up to date with security issues.